 - a.
-A MOBILITY MANAGEMENT plan (MMP) is required for all DEVELOPMENT and for Coordinated DEVELOPMENT Special Permit applications. - Development review applications are not considered complete and will not be scheduled for a public hearing until the Director of Mobility has approved the a.
+A MOBILITY MANAGEMENT plan (MMP) is required for all DEVELOPMENT and for Master Plan Special Permits. - b.
+Development review applications are not considered complete and will not be scheduled for a public hearing until the Director of Mobility has approved the a.
 The Director of Mobility, or their designee, is responsible for reviewing, conditioning, approving, and denying MOBILITY MANAGEMENT plans and annual reports.